ory/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

 is making a secure and simple login without any extra overhead, in this case, for instance, Oauth2 and OpenID.

-Ory's focus is on simplicity, user experience, and above all, using the right tools and technologies for the target application.
-Feedback from Ory's user community as well as the open source development efforts involved in Ory Hydra- OAuth2 and OpenID Connect server [ORY Hydra](https://github.com/ory/hydra), show that implementing OAuth2 or OpenID Connect is often frustrating and too complex.
+ORY's focus is on simplicity, user experience, and above all, using the right tools and technologies for the target application.
+Feedback from ORY's user community as well as the open source development efforts involved in ORY Hydra- OAuth2 and OpenID Connect server [ORY Hydra](https://github.com/ory/hydra), show that implementing OAuth2 or OpenID Connect is often frustrating and too complex.
 These technologies are not one size fits all, and not designed for every